Jorl17/open-elevation/README.md

 -----

 # How to install:
-*It testet the install procedure on a fresh Ubuntu 18.10.*
+*I tested the install procedure on a fresh Ubuntu 18.10.*

 Fist of all clone this repository to your favourite location.
-(Use a permanent place for it where it won't be deletet)
+(Use a permanent place for it where it won't be deleted)

 ### Default 250m files (after procedure ca. 20GB)
 1. Make sure your system is up-to-date